-My work is primarily on theories of practical reasons, in action theory, and in normative ethics.
-Practical reasons are the leitmotif that connects the different topics I've been expounding (e.g. buck-passing accounts of value, the paradox of deontology, promissory obligation).
+My work is primarily on theories of practical reasons and in action theory.
+I’ve also looked at some topics in normative ethics.
+Practical reasons are the leitmotif that connects the different topics I’m working on (e.g. buck-passing accounts of value, the paradox of deontology, promissory obligation).
 The focus of my current research is on action theory and moral psychology (intentions, responsibility, moral luck).

 In 2013-14, I received a mid-career fellowship from the British Academy.
 I have been working on intentions: what they are; how they relate to the reasons for which we act, whether they are morally significant, and, if so, whether the doctrine of double effect captures how they affect moral evaluation.

 In 2014-15 I was a Guest Research Professor at the University of Vienna as part of the ERC funded project Distortions of Normativity.
 I have been pulling together some of the research I did before, working on a book-length exploration of the relation of intentions, and the reasons for which we act.
 You can find a list of my publications here.